My observations on the Waterbrush

 One draw back is that the piston takes up so much room, this pocket version will run out of water before you can finish an average size sketch.
-But it is perfect for trading card size sketches (ATC and ACEO) as well as postcard size sketches.
+But it is perfect for postcard size sketches as well as trading card size sketches (ATC and ACEO).
 Of course, you can also take a few waterbrushes with you to make sure you don't run out of water.

-Although you can turn the piston with one hand, use two hands to uncap the water brush barrel don't try it with one hand because it can snap the pen in two.
+Although you can turn the piston with one hand, you should use two hands to uncap the water brush barrel.
+I usually uncap my fountain pens with one hand, but if you try that with these brush pens, it can snap the pen in two.
 I know because I did it!

-These waterbrushes come in two tip sizes, the larger one (model number A20) is a good general size for small sketches, and the other one (model number A10) has an even smaller point, similar to a brush pen, and I suspect it was intended detail work or even filling with ink to use as a brush pen.
-I ordered one of each, used them for a week, and then ordered a few more of the model with the larger tip (model number A20) since they are inexpensive and it's good to have a few in my bag.
+These waterbrushes come in two tip sizes, the larger one (model number A20) is a good general size for small sketches around postcard size, and the other one ( model number A10) has an even smaller point, similar to a brush pen, which is better for small ATC / ACEO sketches and drawings as well as fine detail work.
+I ordered several of each, since they are inexpensive and it's good to have a few in my bag.